-Most businesses have either already been impacted or will be in some way by COVID-19 and companies around the world are trying to measure the impact it may have on our professional activity.
+Most businesses have either been impacted or in some way have been completely crippled by COVID-19.
+Companies around the world are trying to measure the impact it has had on our field.
 And Clever Ads is here to help!

-You still have time to act promptly and minimize the overall impact of COVID-19 on your business: At the end of this post I’ve come up with some advice as to actions you can take on your marketing and advertising strategy!
+You can still act promptly and minimize the overall impact of COVID-19 on your business: at the end of this post we’ve come up with some advice as to actions you can take on your marketing and advertising strategy today!

 In this article we’ll analyze the following key points:

-- How to get ready and quickly act on the COVID-19 impact through digital marketing and advertising.
+- How to overcome the COVID-19 impact through digital marketing and advertising.

-- Which industries will be impacted by COVID-19 the most and how to prepare for shifting consumer behavior.
+- Which industries have been impacted by COVID-19 the most and how to prepare for shifting consumer behavior.

-- Advertising Market Forecasts: How are Google and Facebook reacting to Coronavirus.
+- Advertising Market Forecasts: How are Google and Facebook reacting to the coronavirus.

-Take action in 8 steps: Get ready and quickly react to Coronavirus through your digital marketing and advertising strategies.
+Take action in 8 steps: quickly act back to the coronavirus through your digital marketing and advertising strategies

 Be agile in your reaction to coronavirus!
-One of the quickest ways you can adapt to changes in your business environment is through marketing.
-In this specific moment, digital marketing could act as a safeguard against the consequences of the COVID-19.
+One of the strongest ways you can adapt to the changes in your business environment is through marketing.
+Right now digital marketing acts as a safeguard against the consequences of the COVID-19.